openlinguify/linguify/README.md

 Linguify is an open-source language learning application designed to help users master new languages efficiently.
 Whether you're a beginner or an advanced learner, Linguify offers a range of features to support your language learning journey.

 ## Features
-- Vocabulary Builder: Expand your vocabulary with a diverse collection of words and phrases tailored to your language proficiency level.
+- Vocabulary: Expand your vocabulary with a diverse collection of words and phrases tailored to your language proficiency level.
 - Grammar: Expand your knowledge deeply thanks to our relevant exercices to learn faster.
 - Flashcards: Reinforce your learning with customizable flashcards featuring themes and multimedia support.
 - Quizzes: Assess your language skills through interactive quizzes covering reading, writing, listening, and speaking.